Start with the checklist before the first season gets too big.

 Seed starting tray set

-A simple tray setup for learning seed starting without overcomplicating the process.
+A simple tray setup for learning seed starting without turning the first attempt into a full indoor nursery.

-Gives beginners a repeatable starting system rather than a pile of mismatched supplies.
+A repeatable starting setup teaches more than a pile of mismatched supplies.

 Compost thermometer